ChromiumOS-Guy/fluffychat-web-focal/README.md

 ## Overview

 This specific build offers a functional **Fluffychat Web** experience on Ubuntu Touch devices running the Focal release.
-It is critical to understand that **newer versions of Fluffychat Web FAIL to run** on the QtWebEngine used in Ubuntu Touch Focal.
+It is critical to understand that **newer versions of Fluffychat Web FAIL to run** (at least to my knowledge) on the QtWebEngine used in Ubuntu Touch Focal.
 Consequently, this package provides the **latest available release of Fluffychat Web** that manages to function within this environment.

 Please be aware that performance may vary significantly depending on your device's hardware.
 While the application aims to be functional, users with older or lower-end Ubuntu Touch devices may experience **poor performance, including slow loading times and general sluggishness**.